-The work-based project is compiled after the apprentice has gone through the gateway.
+The work-based project report is compiled after the apprentice has gone through the gateway.

-The work-based project should be designed to ensure that the apprentice's work meets the needs of the business, is relevant to their role and allows the relevant KSBs to be demonstrated for the EPA.
+The work-based project report should be designed to ensure that the apprentice's work meets the needs of the business, is relevant to their role and allows the relevant KSBs to be demonstrated for the EPA.
 Therefore, the project's subject, title and scope will be agreed between the employer and the EPAO.
 The employer will ensure it has a real business application and the EPAO will ensure it meets the requirements of the EPA (including suitable coverage of the KSBs assigned to this assessment method).
-The EPAO should sign-off the project's title and scope to confirm its suitability at the gateway.
+The EPAO should sign-off the work-based project report's title and scope to confirm its suitability at the gateway.
 This is to ensure that if there are any issues about the project title, they will be resolved prior to the EPA period starting.

 In order for the employer and EPAO to confirm the project title and scope, the apprentice will provide a brief summary of what the project will cover and will submit to the EPAO a proposal of what will be undertaken by themselves and an initial project plan for agreement.
-The summary should be submitted at the gateway and agreed by the independent assessor the employer and independent assessor at the gateway before entering the EPA period.
-No part of the summary is assessed, and it is typically expected to be 500 words.
+The summary should be submitted at the gateway and agreed by the independent assessor and the employer at the gateway before entering the EPA period.
+No part of the summary is assessed, and it is typically expected to be no longer than 500 words.